On odd colorings of sparse graphs: Introduction

 \begin{corollary}[Cho \etal \cite{Cho2022a}] For $c \geq 5$, every planar graph with girth at least $\left\lceil \frac{4c}{c-2} \right\rceil$ is PCF $c$-colorable. \end{corollary}

-\autoref{Cor:Planar-PCF} states that every planar graph with girth at least $6$ is PCF $6$-colorable, and every planar graph with girth at least $7$ is PCF $5$-colorable.
+\autoref{Cor:Planar-PCF} confirms that every planar graph with girth at least $6$ is PCF $6$-colorable, and every planar graph with girth at least $7$ is PCF $5$-colorable.
 Cho \etal \cite{Cho2022a} decreased the girth restriction by proving that every planar graph with girth at least $5$ is PCF $7$-colorable.
-For odd coloring, Cho \etal \cite{Cho2022} proved that every planar graph with girth at least $11$ is odd $4$-colorable and proved the following.
+For odd coloring, Cho \etal \cite{MR4533825} proved that every planar graph with girth at least $11$ is odd $4$-colorable.
+Moreover, they proved the following result.

-\begin{theorem}[Cho \etal \cite{Cho2022}] Every planar graph with girth at least $5$ is odd $6$-colorable. \end{theorem}
+\begin{theorem}[Cho \etal \cite{MR4533825}] Every planar graph with girth at least $5$ is odd $6$-colorable. \end{theorem}